ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding

 All experiments were implemented in PyTorch and conducted on an NVIDIA RTX 3090 (4-GPU) environment.
 The key hyperparameters include a mask threshold $\tau = 0.5$, temporal convolution kernel size $1 \times 25$, spatial convolution kernel $63 \times 1$, average pooling kernels $1 \times 51$ and $1 \times 5$, a dropout rate of 0.5, attention layer depth of 1, and 3 attention heads.
 The model is optimized using Adam with a batch size of 1000 and a learning rate of $2\times 10^{-3}$.

-For fair comparison, experiments were conducted under subject-dependent and subject-independent settings, following the protocol of ATM~\cite{li2024visual}.
-All methods used the same CLIP backbone (CLIP-ViT-H/14\footnote{https://huggingface.co/laion/CLIP-ViT-bigG-14-laion2B-39B-b160k}) to ensure alignment consistency.
+For fair comparison, experiments were conducted follow the protocol of NICE/ATM.
+All methods used the same CLIP backbone (CLIP-ViT-H/14) to ensure alignment consistency.
 For subject-dependent training, 740 trials were randomly selected as the validation set, and the model with the lowest validation loss was retained.
-In the subject-independent setting, we employed a leave-one-subject-out (LOSO) protocol, using 6660 trials for validation in each fold.
+For subject-independent training, we employed a leave-one-subject-out (LOSO) protocol, using 6660 trials for validation in each fold.
 All experiments were repeated five times, and the average test accuracy was reported to mitigate variance and ensure result robustness. \textbf{Importantly, additional experimental details, including THINGS-MEG results, extensive ablation and parameter studies, computational resource analysis, visualizations, and more image retrieval and reconstruction examples, are provided in supplementary Appendix.}